Step 1: Install CocoaPods

 application:didFinishLaunchingWithOptions method, add the following Braze method:

-1 2 3 4 [Appboy startWithApiKey:@"YOUR-API-KEY" inApplication:application withLaunchOptions:launchOptions withAppboyOptions:appboyOptions];
+1 2 3 4 [Appboy startWithApiKey:@"YOUR-APP-IDENTIFER-API-KEY" inApplication:application withLaunchOptions:launchOptions withAppboyOptions:appboyOptions];

 AppDelegate.swift, within your